 40) For the purpose of determining "Rookie" awards any driver entering another class with 3 or less races in that class will be considered a Divisional Rookie e.g. Sportsman Rookie.
 The speedway will also crown an Overall Rookie who will be the driver who has raced 3 or fewer events in any class at any venue and who accumulates the highest points on the season.

-42) A driver may compete in two divisions of racing on a given race meet not more than three times during the season, providing that he has not become subject to the preceding 3 race rule.
+42) A driver may compete in two divisions of racing on a given race meet not more than three times during the season.

-43) In order to be eligible for any special incentive awards or race programs, a driver must have competed - or attempted to compete in all but 2 race meets up to that point in the season and through to the seasons end.
+43) In order to be eligible for any special incentive awards or race programs, a driver must have competed - or attempted to compete in all but 1 race meet to the seasons end.
 This may include any special "series" that the speedway may be involved in with other racing facilities in the region.

 44) Any competitor that takes a green flag in the feature will receive a guaranteed minimum payout unless otherwise stated prior to the race meet.